-Like many organizations, Credit Union 1 abruptly went remote when the pandemic began.
-Chief technology officer turned CEO Mark Burgess knew his employees needed a platform to unite team members, no matter where they lived and worked.
+Like many organisations, Credit Union 1 abruptly switched to remote working when the pandemic began.
+Chief Technology Officer turned CEO Mark Burgess knew that his employees needed a platform to unite team members, no matter where they lived and worked.

-Burgess asked himself, “How do I foster communication that allows people to share information and ask questions like they’re sitting next to someone, without actually being next to someone?”
+Burgess asked himself, ‘How do I foster communication that allows people to share information and ask questions like they’re sitting next to someone, without actually being next to someone?’
 And that’s when he found Slack.
-Burgess chose Slack for its speed of deployment and seamless integrations with key tools like Okta and Zoom without the administrative burden.
-Slack soon became a platform not just for building company culture but for enabling a successful core conversion process and using automation to boost productivity across the organization.
+Burgess chose Slack for its speed of deployment and seamless integrations with key tools such as Okta and Zoom without the administrative burden.
+Slack soon became a platform not just for building company culture, but for enabling a successful core conversion process and using automation to boost productivity across the organisation.

 Facilitating a smooth core conversion process